 Now, the story came up in another discussion, one involving a number of people who still teach at the college level, as well as people who have completed degrees, about student complaints.
 I certainly earned enough such things in my years at the front of the classroom, and it is probably for the better that I am no longer there; I was in the wrong more than once.
 But I was not always so.

 To conclude a practice I most recently iterated at the end of the July 2019 session at DeVry University, and following closely the patterns established in previous practice, comments below offer impressions of class performance among students enrolled in my section of ENGL 135: Advanced Composition during the November 2019 session at that institution.
 After a brief outline of the course and selected statistics about it, impressions are discussed.

 Homework and presentations were assessed by adaptations of University-provided rubrics.
 Discussions were assessed through an instructor-developed rubric.

-The section met in a hybrid on-live session on Wednesdays at 6pm, US Central Time, with online office hours generally being held Mondays at 6pm, US Central Time.
+The section met wholly online, so no attendance was assessed.
+Online office hours were generally held Mondays at 6pm, US Central Time.
 Its overall data includes:

 Numbers of students receiving each of the traditional letter grades are indicated below: